gepirvu/armtemplates/README.md

 - Sizing through simple T-Shit sizes
 - Reusable for different Data Products and development environments

-## Tech
+## Technology

 ARM is part of a big cloud system and therefore exclusively used in:

 - [Microsoft Azure Cloud](https://azure.microsoft.com/en-us/) - Microsoft own cloud
-- [JSON](https://www.json.org/json-en.html) - The syntax that ARM is using to the Azure services
+- [JSON](https://www.json.org/json-en.html) - The syntax that ARM is using to deploy the Azure services

 Micrososft offers a number of quick start templates to get a feeling of the capabilities of ARM.
 These can be found on [Github](https://github.com/Azure/azure-quickstart-templates)